-More Likely Than Not: The Standard in Civil Cases
+More Likely Than Not: The Burden of Proof in Civil Cases

 When personal injury and wrongful death cases make it to a jury, one thing is certain: the plaintiffs and defendants will present a lot of evidence.
 And it's natural that each side will only put on evidence that helps their side.
 The jury's job is not to determine who presents the most evidence, but to decide whose evidence is more credible.